-181 EFFICACY
+Efficacy

-- Many records on the HZ vaccine come from clinical trials and pre- and post-marketing studies.
-To date, 28 - 183 clinical trials showed data on immunogenicity, clinical efficacy and safety, for a total of about 96,700 - randomized patients, of which about 57,770 were immunized with the vaccine. - The clinical efficacy of the vaccine was demonstrated in two Phase III studies: the Shingles Prevention Study - 186 (SPS), in subjects aged> 60 years and the Zostavax Efficacy and Safety Trial (ZEST) in subjects aged - between 50-59 years.
-The vaccine significantly reduced the risk of developing the disease and PHN and - reduced the chronic pain associated with HZ. - The SPS study involved 38,546 subjects aged ≥60 years, who were randomly assigned to receive a single - dose of HZ vaccine (8,270) or placebo (19,276).
+Many records on the HZ vaccine come from clinical trials and pre- and post-marketing studies.
+To date, 28 clinical trials have shown data on immunogenicity, clinical efficacy and safety, for a total of about 96 700 randomized patients, of which about 57 770 were immunized with the vaccine.

+The clinical efficacy of the vaccine was demonstrated in two phase III studies: the Shingles Prevention Study (SPS) in subjects aged >60 years and the Zostavax Efficacy and Safety Trial (ZEST) in subjects aged between 50 and 59 years.
+The vaccine significantly reduced the risk of developing the disease and PHN and reduced the chronic pain associated with HZ.

+The SPS involved 38 546 subjects aged ≥60 years, who were randomly assigned to receive a single dose of HZ vaccine (8270) or placebo (19 276).
 The mean duration of follow-up was 3.1 years.
-The efficacy - of the vaccine was 51% regarding the incidence of HZ, 67% for PHN and 61% concerning the burden of - illness (BOI) measured by an endpoint that included the incidence, severity, duration of pain and discomfort - associated with the disease.
-The vaccine was more effective in reducing the incidence of PHN regardless of - age (66.8% and 65.7% in > 70 years and 66-69 years, respectively), while it was less effective in preventing - the development of HZ in older individuals (63.9% in 60-69 years against 37.6% in subjects > 70 years) - 196 (Oxman et al., 2005). - The ZEST study, involving more than 22,000 subjects aged between 50-59 years, showed a 69.8% reduction - of HZ incidence compared to placebo.
-The efficacy results are similar to those observed in the SPS study in - subjects aged 60-69 years and were higher in patients over 70 years of age (Schmader et al., 2012a). - 200 The advantage provided by the vaccine in preventing the HZ incidence was greatest in the younger age - group, from 50 years of age, probably related to a better immune response, while the efficacy in the - prevention of PHN and severity of the disease was maintained in different age groups. - The efficacy of the vaccine was monitored over time through two studies of persistence in the short and long - term: the Short-Term Persistence Substudy (STPS) and Long-Term Persistence Substudy (LTPS).
-The first - one started in 2004 as a secondary study of the SPS, involving a total of 14,270 subjects (7,320 vaccine - recipients and 6,950 receiving placebo) with a mean age of 73.3 years, and a median follow-up of 1.2 years. - The estimated efficacy in the STPS study was 39.6% for HZ, 60.1% for PHN and 50.1% for BOI (Schmader - et al., 2012b).
-The long-term persistence study (LTPS) assessed the length of protection against HZ, PHN - and BOI in about a third of the subjects previously vaccinated in the SPS and the STPS studies (6,687 - 210 individuals with a mean age of 74.5 years), extending the follow-up to 12 years after vaccination with a - 211 mean follow-up of 9.7 years.
-The estimated efficacy was 21% for the incidence of HZ, 35% against the - incidence of PHN and 37% for BOI (Morrison et al., 2014).
+The efficacy of the vaccine was 51% regarding the incidence of HZ, 67% for PHN and 61% concerning the burden of illness (BOI) measured by an endpoint that included the incidence, severity, duration of pain and discomfort associated with the disease.
+The vaccine was more effective in reducing the incidence of PHN regardless of age (66.8 and 65.7% in >70 years and 66-69 years, respectively), while it was less effective in preventing the development of HZ in older individuals (63.9% in 60-69 years against 37.6% in subjects >70 years) (Oxman et al., 2005).

+The ZEST study, involving more than 22 000 subjects aged between 50 and 59 years, showed a 69.8 % reduction in HZ incidence compared with placebo.
+The efficacy results are similar to those observed in the SPS in subjects aged 60 to 69 years, and were higher in patients older than 70 years (Schmader et al., 2012a).

+The advantage provided by the vaccine in preventing HZ incidence was greatest in the younger age group, from 50 years of age, probably related to a better immune response, while the efficacy in the prevention of PHN and severity of the disease was maintained in different age groups.

+The efficacy of the vaccine was monitored over time through two studies of persistence in the short and long term: the Short-Term Persistence Substudy (STPS) and Long-Term Persistence Substudy.
+The first of these started in 2004 as a secondary study of the SPS, involving a total of 14 270 subjects (7320 vaccine recipients and 6950 receiving placebo) with a mean age of 73.3 years and a median follow-up of 1.2 years.
+The estimated efficacy in the STPS was 39.6 % for HZ, 60.1 % for PHN and 50.1 % for BOI (Schmader et al., 2012b).
+The Long-Term Persistence Study assessed the length of protection against HZ, PHN and BOI in about a third of the subjects previously vaccinated in the SPS and the STPS (6687 individuals with a mean age of 74.5 years), extending the follow-up to 12 years after vaccination with a mean follow-up of 9.7 years.
+The estimated efficacy was 21 % for the incidence of HZ, 35 % against the incidence of PHN and 37 % for BOI (Morrison et al., 2015).

-215 SAFETY
+Safety